What is Day Trading?

 Now that you have begun the process of day trading.
 When are you considered to be a day trader?
 The Canada Revenue Agency defines a day trader as someone who makes a living by managing investment transactions or someone who works in the industry and makes frequent trades in a short period of time.

 In reality, anyone can start dabbling in day trading, but you aren’t considered a day trader until it becomes your main source of income.
-Even though this is the case, any income you receive day trading, even if it isn’t your main source of income, must be reported to the CRA.
+Even though this is the case, any income you receive from day trading, even if it isn’t your main source of income, must be reported to the CRA.

 The Rules of Day Trading in Canada